joshkopecek/hogswood-co-uk/ecology/horseshoe-bat.markdown

 ---
 layout: page
-title: Horseshoe Bat
+title: Greater Horseshoe Bat
 ---

-## Greater Horseshoe Bat: Urban Coexistence
+## Urban Coexistence

 * The Greater Horseshoe Bat (Rhinolophus ferrumequinum) is native to Europe, North Africa, and Asia
 * The GHB is Near Threatened (IUCN), protected under EU Habitats Directive and Wildlife and Countryside Act in the UK